Gum & Periodontal Health

 - Initial periodontal therapy (scaling and root planing), which involves removing the bacteria under the gums that are beginning to eat away at the tissue and bone.

 - Antibacterial measures, which may involve antibacterial gel, mouthwash, or medication.

 - Periodontal maintenance appointments every 3-4 months where the disease is monitored and the bacteria are continually removed.

 Receiving early treatment and being diligent about maintenance are the two keys to ensuring successful management of periodontal disease and preventing tooth loss.
 Appropriate treatment also reduces or even eliminates the bacteria that can be extremely harmful to other parts of the body.

 Gum & Periodontal Health at Carver Dental

-Dr. Holder and the conscientious team at Carver Dental are committed to diagnosing and treating periodontal disease at first sight; not ignoring it.
+Dr. Holder, Dr. Brown, and the conscientious team at Carver Dental are committed to diagnosing and treating periodontal disease at first sight; not ignoring it.
 Research has shown that early intervention and maintenance for periodontal disease is ultimately less costly and leads to better outcomes for patients.
 Please call for your exam and screening appointment today.